BrianZCS/ML_shinyapp/README.md

 docker pull brianzcs/dockerhub:ml-challenge
 docker run -d --rm -p 3838:3838 ml-challenge
 ```
+Then the web page will be available at localhost:3838

 # More past ML project
 Because the challenge has limited input (only date as predictor), I will list more of my ML projects to show my ML skills.